Who are YOU? Are you who people say you are?

 Did you catch that?

-Their hearts… and probably their value as human beings… were still in the lives they had in Egypt.
+Their hearts and probably their value as human beings were still tied up in the lives they had in Egypt.
 That is where they found their worth and security.
 They knew they were taken care of… even if it was abuse and oppression at the hands of their oppressor, Pharaoh.
-They could not accept the love and gifts of freedom given to them from God.
+They could not accept the love and gifts of freedom given to them by God.
 Especially if they had to wait for it.

 My precious Sister, God has freed you from your oppressor… because He loves you!
 He wants so much more for you.
 And He has a better future ahead… if you’ll just trust Him and wait.

 While I was going through my divorce, and for a time after, I had a really hard time with my self-worth.
 I had read my Bible for over 15 years, and although I believed every word in it, I doubted God’s love for me.
 I didn’t understand God’s heart… for me.
 I didn’t feel special… or like I was anyone’s precious daughter… or His beloved.

 From people, I heard… or believed that I was…

 Not worth anything.